 At the post office you can request that your letters be hand-canceled rather than put through the machine that print barcodes on the envelopes.
 Hand-cancelling consists of simply marking each stamp and keeps the envelopes looking neat as and prevents possible damage.
 Why take the chance of ruining all your hard work?

 Firstly, be sure that when you open presents you record who gave you what, either in a notebook or by writing directly on the gift tags.
-While writing a note the day you receive it is best (especially since you can cross it off your to-do list afterward), the acceptable window for response is about two weeks.
-People do understand that weddings can make a couple’s life hectic so if you fall behind just be sure to send a thank you as soon as you can—but no later than three months after the event.
+While writing a note the day you receive it is best (especially since you can cross it off your to-do list afterward), the acceptable window for response is about three months.
+People do understand that weddings can make a couple’s life hectic so if you fall behind just be sure to send a thank you as soon as you can—but no later than six months after the event.

 Stamps come in all kinds of designs.Check what variety of stamps are available at your local post office to add a fun touch to your envelopes.